lunkums/PixelSwap/README.md

 2. Weighted RGB

-- Identical to Euclidean Distance, except the individual difference in color is weighted differently for red, green and blue.
+- Identical to Euclidean Distance, except the individual difference in color is weighted differently for red, green, and blue.
 - I used 0.3 for red, 0.59 for green, and 0.11 for blue [[1](#ref1)].

 3. CIELAB